 AVA: A Video Dataset of Spatio-temporally Localized Atomic Visual Actions

 This paper introduces a video dataset of spatio-temporally localized Atomic Visual Actions (AVA).
-The AVA dataset densely annotates 80 atomic visual actions in 64k movie clips with actions localized in space and time, resulting in 197k action labels with multiple labels per human occurring frequently.
-The main differences with existing video datasets are: (1) the definition of atomic visual actions, which avoids collecting data for each and every complex action; (2) precise spatio-temporal annotations with possibly multiple annotations for each human; (3) the use of diverse, realistic video material (movies).
-This departs from existing datasets for spatio-temporal action recognition, such as JHMDB and UCF datasets, which provide annotations for at most 24 composite actions, such as basketball dunk, captured in specific environments, i.e., basketball court.
-We implement a state-of-the-art approach for action localization.
-Despite this, the performance on our dataset remains low and underscores the need for developing new approaches for video understanding.
-The AVA dataset is the first step in this direction, and enables the measurement of performance and progress in realistic scenarios.
+The AVA dataset densely annotates 80 atomic visual actions in 192 15-minute video clips, where actions are localized in space and time, resulting in 740k action labels with multiple labels per person occurring frequently.
+The key characteristics of our dataset are: (1) the definition of atomic visual actions, rather than composite actions; (2) precise spatio-temporal annotations with possibly multiple annotations for each person; (3) exhaustive annotation of these atomic actions over 15-minute video clips; (4) people temporally linked across consecutive segments; and (5) using movies to gather a varied set of action representations.
+This departs from existing datasets for spatio-temporal action recognition, which typically provide sparse annotations for composite actions in short video clips.
+We will release the dataset publicly.